Norse rituals: Faiths, statues and images

 Drawing of an archaeological find from Öland, Sweden of a gold-plated depiction of Mjolnir in silver.

 Several written sources mention statues of heathen gods.
 They are commonly described as anthropomorphic wooden staves, sometimes with faces carved at the top.
 Ahmad ibn Fadlan writes about such poles in his description of a Scandinavian sacrifice at the Volga.
 This account has a suggestion of the mythological connection but it is impossible to decipher it.
 No such large statues from the Viking Age have been found, only small figures and amulets.
 This may be because larger statues were deliberately destroyed.
 After Christianisation, the possession of such figures was banned and severely punished.
 Many accounts of missionaries have the destruction of heathen idols as their climax, symbolising the triumph of the strong Christian god over the weak, "devilish" native gods.
 The sagas sometimes mention small figures that can be kept in a purse.
 Such figures are known from archaeological findings across Scandinavia.
 They include hammer-shaped jewelry, golden men or figures of gods.

 Sources from different periods also suggest that chariots were used in fertility rituals across Scandinavia over a very long period.
 In his Germania, Tacitus refers to a sacred chariot in the faith of Nerthus.
 Also the Dejbjerg chariots from the Roman Iron Age, the Oseberg ship from the Viking age and the medieval tale about Gunnar Helming have survived until today.
 It is possible that this motif can be traced as far back as the processions of the Bronze Age.

 Public faith

 Although no details are known, it is possible to form an unclear image of some of the rituals and religious practices through interpretation of the sources that have survived.
 The sources are heterogeneous since the written accounts are from the late heathen period and written in a Christian context.
 Thus it is also hard to determine whether a ritual was private or public.
-The only heathen shrine about which there is detailed information is the great temple at Uppsala in modern Sweden, which was described by the German chronicler Adam of Bremen in a time where central Sweden was the last political centre where Norse paganism was practised in public.
+The only heathen shrine about which there is detailed information is the great temple at Uppsala in modern Sweden, which was described by the German chronicler Adam of Bremen in a time when central Sweden was the last political centre where Norse paganism was practised in public.